-This is the largest aquarium in the world.
+With 11 million gallons of water and over 100,000 speciesI, it is one of the largest aquariums in the world.
 Expect to spend anywhere from 2-4+ hours easily.

 I love anything to do with water and the ocean.
 I've been here several times.
 I went for the first time in 2010, when my best friend, Janelle came to visit.
 She passed away in 2013 from cancer.
 I share more about her in my transformation story.
 I love that I got to visit with her, my mom, and recently for a networking event last year.

 They have a variety of experiences and encounters that you and the kids would love.
 I love to climb underneath the penguin portals, watch the shows, pet the starfish (two fingers only!).
 There is so much you will learn about the world beneath the waves.
 They have a behind the seas tour I just learned about, animal encounters, and a sleep under the sea experience.
 I plan on having an animal encounter in the next year or less.